Transporting your surfboards in a van: a practical guide

-1 - Why travel with several boards?
+1. Why travel with multiple boards?

 2. Space constraints in a van